Cyvann7/avarice/docs.md

 Then we use "#1&#" to push 1 into the stack, before immediately popping and printing using 'p'.
 Next we see a structure that shows up in most loops: ">R>".
 This is a way to have a reset without moving direction, as the R wont feed back into itself, as mentioned above.
 We use this reset to forget that first 'R' right at the begining.

 Then we push 2 numbers into the stack.
-1 and 0 go into the stack using number mode.
+1 and 0 go into the stack using **stack** mode.
 Finally, we encounter a new operator.
 The Normal Mode '&'.
 This pops the top 2 values off the stack (here, thats 1 and 0) then acts as an arrow to that location.
 This '&' could be replaced by a line of arrows, but this is much faster both to write, read and compute - and you wont always be able to reach that point directly.

 So we go back to the coordinates (1,0).
 Since the program is 0-indexed, that means the first row, second character.
 The '>'.
 We immediately hit that R, and now we have forgotten that we've done this before, and are in the same state we were in at the start of this, now with one more "1" in stdout.